Reyniery-Carlitos/Reyniery-Carlitos/README.md

-# ¡Hola!
-Soy Carlos Rubio 👋
+# ¡Hi!
+I'm Carlos Rubio 👋

-Soy un Desarrollador frontend jr. de Tegucigalpa, Honduras.
-Apasionado por la programacion web y la creacion de aplicaciones usando [ReactJs](https://es.reactjs.org/).
+Frontend Jr. Developer from Tegucigalpa, Honduras.
+Passionate about web programming and creating applications using [ReactJs](https://es.reactjs.org/).
 <!--
 **Reyniery-Carlitos/Reyniery-Carlitos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.